They're one of the most important accessories so we've picked out the best golf tees you should be pegging up.

 Are wooden golf tees better than plastic?

-Wooden golf tees can be more prone to breaking on impact than their plastic counterparts, but a plastic tee will often bend quite easily.
+Wooden golf tees are more prone to breaking on impact than their plastic counterparts, which tend to last much longer.

-Many wooden tees come with markings or lines to help you tee the ball up at the right height for your driver or irons, while some plastic tees, such as the classic pink castle-style peg, are designed to sit at the right height for your driver.
+Many wooden tees come with markings or lines to help you tee the ball up at the right height for your driver or irons, while some plastic tees, such as the classic castle tee peg, make it even easier to tee it up at the right height every time.

 Related: Best Golf Gloves